For Fans of The Expanse Who Love Romance

 By Sera VossSci Fi Romance Author

-More of that gut-tightening moment when two characters who clearly shouldn't trust each other are pressed against a cold corridor wall in the dark, and you hold your breath.
+More of that gut tightening moment when two characters who clearly shouldn't trust each other are pressed against a cold corridor wall in the dark and you hold your breath.

 That's a specific hunger.
-And it's completely valid.
+Completely valid.

 The Expanse gave readers something most space opera refuses to: a universe that bruises people.
-Ships break down.
+Ships break down, gravity hurts, alliances collapse under the weight of survival.

 If you've been searching for science fiction that keeps all of that texture but puts a slow burn love story at its beating center, the search ends here.